You are here:

 If a mutation occurs on an X chromosome, it generally produces a condition in which the pattern of affected individuals in a family is unusual.
 Often, women are carriers (that is, they have only a single altered copy of the gene), but males show the condition because they do not have a second protective copy of the gene.
 Such a condition is referred to as “X-linked.”

-By one estimate, more than a half million people in the United States are affected by the more than 200 HDCTs.
-Generally, these conditions affect people of all ethnic groups.
-All ages, and both sexes are affected.
+Heritable disorders of connective tissue can affect people of all racial and ethnic groups.
+All ages and both sexes are affected.
 Many of these disorders are rare.
 Some may not be evident at birth, but only appear after a certain age or after exposure to a particular environmental stress.

 Several factors increase the likelihood that a person will inherit an alteration in a gene.
 If you are concerned about your risk—or the risk to your children or future children—you should talk to your health care provider or a genetic counselor.